Policy and Cookies

 padlock symbol somewhere on the page.

-All email communications with me and any
+All email communications with me

-remain confidential to me and nothing at all will be passed on to any
+Nothing at all will be passed on to any

-third parties without consent.
+third parties without your specific consent.

 Their guidance can be seen here Information